-We are a Telling School (see Anti-bullying Policy for details).
-This means that anyone who knows that bullying is happening to themselves or anyone else is encouraged and expected to tell their teachers, the Student Managers, Phase Leaders or use one of the other channels detailed in the policy.
-This policy has been developed in collaboration with students and staff within the school and is detailed in the Student Planner alongside a variety of other agencies for students to contact should they need other support or guidance.
-Additionally, there is a team of Sixth Form Anti-bullying Mentors who are fully trained to support the 'Telling School' ethos.
+The school has a clear Anti-bullying Policy

+Anyone who knows that bullying is happening to themselves or anyone else is encouraged and expected to inform their teachers, Student Support, Phase Leaders, the safeguarding team or another trusted adult, or use one of the other channels detailed in the policy.
+This policy has been developed in collaboration with students and staff within the school and is detailed in the information provided to students through their iPads alongside a variety of other agencies for students to contact should they need other support or guidance.
+There is a team of Sixth Form Anti-bullying Mentors who are fully trained to provide support and guidance to students experiencing bullying.